 One of the most striking, enterprising and formidable releases to come out so far this year is the stunning Surface/Light from Vertigo Steps.
 The third album from the Portuguese / Finnish project consisting of Bruno A., Niko Mankinen, as well as Daniel Cardoso, is a deeply mesmeric and empowering album full of immersive thick expansive atmospheres, a melancholic breath, and close emotive enveloping sounds.
-Most of all it is an album of and real songwriting and expressively well crafted songs.
+Most of all it is an album of intimate songwriting and expressively crafted songs.
 Wanting to know more about the band and music we had the opportunity and pleasure at The RingMaster Review of asking Bruno A. all about Vertigo Steps and the album.

 Hello and thank you for taking time to talk with us

 Firstly would you just introduce the band to those not yet aware of your great sounds?

 VS is pretty much the best band in the world you still haven’t listened to or heard about A wee bit more seriously now, it’s a project based in Portugal, but featuring several foreign guest musicians, mostly Scandinavian.
 The soundscape is a tad hard to pin down and the best is to have a few good listens, but could perhaps be loosely described as highly atmospheric and melancholic Heavy Rock, with several Metal touches and Progressive and Post-rock leanings.
 We will use any colour from the palette to enhance the global canvas.
 Strongly emotional and cinematic, but also oddly infectious.

 September 2007, my bedroom.
 With little more than a guitar, programming software and an internet connection.